Engineering Note

 /api

-• Business logic mixed with UI components
+• Business logic gets mixed inside UI components

-• Database queries scattered across multiple files
+• Database queries are scattered across multiple files

-• Repeated logic across different features
+• Repeated logic appears across different features

 System Design / Approach